 It is now mandatory in Kenya for salaried public and state officers to contribute a given percentage of their gross salary towards the National Health Insurance Fund, NHIF.
-According to the current NHIF rates, the employer must remit 2% of the employee’s gross salary subject to a maximum of Ksh.
-1,700 if the gross income exceeds Ksh.
-100,000.
+According to the current NHIF rates, the employer must remit 2.75% of the employee’s gross salary, every month, effective October 2023.

 NHIF Monthly Contribution Rates for Employees

 The table shows the current NHIF payment rates that are deducted by employers from their employees’ salaries at the end of each month.
-The rates are based on 2% of an individual’s gross income, with a maximum cap of Ksh.
+The rates are based on 2.75% of an individual’s gross income.
+The maximum cap of Ksh.
 1,700 for those earning Ksh.
-100,000 or above.
+100,000 or above has been scrapped.

 NHIF Penalties for Late Remittances